clayrisser/crypto-review/README.md

 #### Cons

 - slow network
-- expensive transaction fees
+- expensive transaction fees (not an issue in 2.0 due to migration to PoS algorithm)
+- smart contracts built in an obscure and unfamiliar custom language called solidity (theoretically not an issue in 2.0 due to transition from EVM to WASM)
+- current PoW algorithm consumes massive amounts of energy (not an issue in 2.0 due to migration to PoS consensus algorithm)
 - ethereum 2.0 is not ready yet
-- smart contracts built in solidity (obscure custom programming language)

 [ethereum.org](https://ethereum.org)